mac-theobio/RSAomicron/README_TMB.md

 - improve print method for logistfit objects? (named coeffs, etc.)?
 - `get_deltar` method for newparams, w/ and w/o CIs ? (parallel to predict method).
 Or flag for predict.logistfit?
 - refactor predict.logistfit?
+- make sure predictions (when confint = TRUE) are arranged by time (after completion/removal of orig data - why is this happening?)

 ### medium